 And that leads us to an important tip: start slow!

-You want to start at a very low dosage and slowly work your way up, backing off a little if detox symptoms start.
+If you want to try iodine for acne, you want to start at a very low dosage and slowly work your way up, backing off a little if detox symptoms start.
 What I started with might be too much for you.
 Be cautious and listen to your body.

 You also need to be taking supportive nutrients like vitamin C, magnesium and selenium to assist this process.
 This is all described in detail in the book Iodine: Why You Need It, Why You Can’t Live Without It.